Spiritual Beggars

-Spiritual Beggars is a stoner metal band from Halmstad, Sweden, formed by Michael Amott, who is known from Arch Enemy, Carcass and Carnage.
+Spiritual Beggars is a Swedish stoner metal band from Halmstad, formed by Michael Amott, who is known for his work with Arch Enemy, Carcass and Carnage.
 The band is heavily influenced by 1970s hard rock and incorporates elements of psychedelia into its music.

 History

 Spice era

 Spiritual Beggars was formed in 1993 by Michael Amott.
 Amott started the band after he left Carcass.
 Spiritual Beggars debuted with the self-titled Spiritual Beggars in 1994 and have subsequently released albums as Michael's schedule, which also includes being a full-time member of Arch Enemy, permits.

 The second album, Another Way to Shine (1996) was nominated for a Swedish Grammy.
 The album featured artwork by the legendary artist Hans Arnold, depicting the members of the band in a fairytale world.

 The third album, Mantra III, saw the band adding Per Wiberg on keyboards.
 Spiritual Beggars toured Europe with Fu Manchu and made several festival appearances in support of the album.

 The fourth album, Ad Astra, was released in 2000 and enjoyed strong sales across Europe and in Japan.
 The band toured heavily on their Chasing The Stars tour that followed, supporting bands such as Iron Maiden, Monster Magnet, and Queens of the Stone Age, as well as playing festivals and headlining shows in Europe and Japan.